bpaquet/aerodis/README.md

 ## Tests

 Aerodis has been heavily tested with a PHP application.
 It should work from any language.
-Please feel free to open issue if you discover problems.
+Please feel free to open issue if you discover problems

 Tests are only integration tests, and are written in PHP.